Looking for places to visit in Kazakhstan? Look no further than this comprehensive guide to the world’s ninth-largest country.

-Almaty to Bishkek (Kyrgystan)
+- Almaty to Bishkek (Kyrgyzstan)

-Almaty to Tashkent (Uzbekistan)
+- Almaty to Tashkent (Uzbekistan)

-Almaty to Urumqi (China)
+- Almaty to Urumqi (China)

 The Kazakhstan weather can differ greatly depending on where in this vast country you are.
 The interior is an arid land consisting of desert and steppe.

-Astana sees milder summers due to its northern location, and Almaty has hot and sunny summers with the occasional thunderstorm.
+Nur-Sultan sees milder summers due to its northern location, and Almaty has hot and sunny summers with the occasional thunderstorm.

 Safety in Kazakhstan

 Kazakhstan is a very safe country with very little crime reported against foreigners.
-However the harsh landscapes across the country mean that you should be well prepared before setting off.
+However, the harsh landscapes across the country mean that you should be well prepared before setting off.
 Read more in my guide; Is Kazakhstan Safe, and ensure you have proper Travel Insurance when travelling!